Florida homeowner guide · June 2026

 Tax implications of forgiven debt (this changed in 2026)

-The insolvency exception still works.
-If your total liabilities (all debts, including the forgiven mortgage) exceed your total assets (everything you own at fair market value) at the time the debt was forgiven, you can exclude the forgiven amount up to your degree of insolvency.
-File IRS Form 982 with your tax return.
-IRS Publication 4681 has the worksheet for calculating insolvency.
-If you're underwater on your mortgage and don't have a pile of savings, you likely qualify.
-Talk to a CPA before filing.
+The insolvency exception may apply.
+If your total liabilities (all debts, including the forgiven mortgage) exceed your total assets (everything you own at fair market value) at the time the debt was forgiven, you may be able to exclude the forgiven amount up to your degree of insolvency.
+IRS Form 982 and Publication 4681 explain the calculation.
+Do not assume you qualify; ask a CPA or tax attorney before filing.

 What NOT to do